 One feature of the church is its trefoil arch main door.
 The overall design of the facade is plain and simple with the super-positioned columns alternating with window openings and tall blind arches conspicuously dominating the ends of the walls

-It also holds the tallest church tower in the whole Pangasinan if not in the entire Northern Luzon measuring seventy five feet before half of it was destroyed in 1788.
+It also holds the tallest church tower in the whole Pangasinan if not in the entire Northern Luzon measuring seventy-five feet before half of it went into ruins.

 Because there are so many bus terminals that handle the Manila-Pangasinan route, taking a bus is the most popular way to go to Pangasinan.
 From there, take a jeepney or a tricycle to Bolinao, then go to the parish.
 A trip to Dau Terminal in Pampanga is also an option, from there you can ride a direct bus to Bolinao.
 You can also join guided tours in Pangasinan.